ethereum/research/casper4/casper_paper.md

 ### Protocol utility function

 We will start off by specifying a "protocol utility function", a function which can be computed on any chain and which outputs a value that represents the "quality" of the chain.
-A unit decrease in protocol utility should be understood to represent a unit decrease in user satisfaction; our main objective is to maximize expected protocol utility.
+A unit decrease in protocol utility should be understood to represent a unit decrease in user satisfaction; our main objective when designing the incentive mechanism is to align incentives to maximize expected protocol utility.
+The utility function has no role in the actual protocol; it is simply a philosophical tool that we can use to evaluate how "good" a particular protocol execution is.

 We define protocol utility as follows:

-    sum_{block i = 1 ... n} -ln(i - LFE(i)) + c - M * SF_
+    sum_{epoch i = 1 ... n} -ln(i - LFE(i)) + c[i] - M * SF[i]

 Where:

 * LFE(i) refers to the last epoch in the chain before block i that was finalized (in an optimally running chain, this is always i-1)
-* SF = 1 if a safety failure was detected in the most recent epoch, as defined by 1/3 of validators getting slashed, otherwise 0
+* SF[i] = 1 if a safety failure was detected in epoch i, as defined by 1/3 of validators getting slashed, otherwise 0
-* c is the portion of commits in the current epoch
+* c[i] is the portion of commits in epoch i
 * M is a (very large) constant

 Note that there is no single principled way to say what the protocol utility is; this is a question that ultimately rests on the values of the users of the system.
 However, we can defend the reasoning behind each component in the above formula.

 The -M * SF term is self-explanatory; safety failures are very bad, as it means that events that appear to have been finalized, and that users may be relying on being finalized, suddenly become unfinalized.
 The -ln(i - LFE(i)) term is more complicated.
 What is it saying is that the amount of pain that users feel from having to wait `k` epochs for their transaction to be finalized is logarithmic in `k`.
 This can be justified inuitively: the difference between finality in 1 minute and 2 minutes feels similar in size to the difference between 1 hour and 2 hours.
 The separate `c` term is there to show that even if a given epoch does not finalize, commits can still provide value, as a smaller number of commits on a given block can still make it harder to finalize competing blocks.

-The purpose of this function is to motivate the incentive structure, and show how large losses in protocol utility lead to proportionately large penalties for the perpetrator.

 ### Incentives